VivekBits2210/Soulspark/README.md

 ```
 $ python3 manage.py runserver localhost:8000
-REST:  /fill-db
+-> Run REST API:  /fill-db
 ```

-Go to /admin and login with your super user credentials. \
+Go to url /admin and login with your super user credentials. \
 Under 'Sites', edit the 'example' entry to look like this:
 ```
 Domain: localhost:8000